nerdondon/nerdondon.com/content/reading-list.md

 ## Read and recommended (review linked if I did one)

 1. Database Internals by Alex Petrov
+1. Designing Data-Intensive Applications by Martin Kleppmann
+1. Rust for Rustaceans by Jon Gjengset
 1. Grokking Algorithms by Aditya Y. Bhargava
 1. Manga Guide to Linear Algebra from No Starch Press